Complying with The Protection of Critical Infrastructures Ordinance

 The obligations and requirements under the Bill which will result in offences and penalties for non-compliance will be imposed on CIOs at the organizational level only, and are not designed to target at their staff at individual level.

-Complying with The Protection of Critical Infrastructures Bill in Hong Kong
+Complying with The Protection of Critical Infrastructures Ordinance in Hong Kong

-Explore solutions for The Protection of Critical Infrastructures (Computer Systems) Bill (CI Bill) by simplifying compliance and automating security reducing the burden on security and compliance teams.
+Explore solutions for The Protection of Critical Infrastructures (Computer Systems) Ordinance (PCICSO) by simplifying compliance and automating security reducing the burden on security and compliance teams.

-How Thales Helps with the Protection of Critical Infrastructures (Computer Systems) Bill Compliance
+How Thales Helps with the Protection of Critical Infrastructures (Computer Systems) Ordinance Compliance

-The Protection of Critical Infrastructures (Computer Systems) Bill (CI Bill) strengthens the cybersecurity of critical infrastructure and minimize disruption of essential services in Hong Kong; Thales’ solutions can help CIOs address the requirements in Bill by simplifying compliance and automating security reducing the burden on security and compliance teams.
+The Protection of Critical Infrastructures (Computer Systems) Ordinance strengthens the cybersecurity of critical infrastructure and minimize disruption of essential services in Hong Kong; Thales’ solutions can help CIOs address the requirements in the Code of the Ordinance by simplifying compliance and automating security reducing the burden on security and compliance teams.

 Protection of Critical Infrastructures Bill Compliance Solutions